mitchellcrazyeye/weatherscan-vmix/TextProducts.md

 #### Weather Alert:

-*Create a weather channel-like narration (example: "There's a weather alert for AREA: Severe Thunderstorm Warning, hail; half an inch, wind 60 miles per hour, tornado; possible." with the info below.
+*Create a weather channel-like narration (example: "There's a weather alert for LaPorte County: Severe Thunderstorm Warning, hail; half an inch, wind 60 miles per hour, tornado; possible." with the info below.
 Discard any unimportant info.
 Type out abbreviations like mph = miles per hour.
 Only respond with the narration text.
 Do not type anything else:*

 (Weather Alert Data)